-The distribution meter will be a 2-inch Badger M2000 Mag Meter with transmitter.
-The pump house control panel for the water system controls the operation of the booster pumps based on a 4-20mA signal from the Badger mag meter's transmitter.
+The distribution meter will be a 2-inch Badger M2000 Mag Meter with a transmitter.
+The meter has a flow range of 0.94 to 378 gpm.
+The pump house control panel for the water system controls the operation of the booster pumps based on a 4-20mA signal from the Badger Mag Meter's transmitter.
+(See Appendix B for meter installation recommendations and requirements from the manufacturer.)